MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-meeting-follow-up.md

 ## What is meeting follow-up feature in Outlook?

-the Sales app assists salespeople in creating follow-up emails after meetings with customers.
+The Sales app assists salespeople in creating follow-up emails after meetings with customers.
 By analyzing the meeting discussions, it generates personalized and comprehensive follow-up emails, ensuring important points are addressed, and action items are clearly communicated, thereby strengthening customer relationships.

 ## What are the feature's capabilities?

-the Sales app employs data integration with CRM systems, meeting notes, and customer interaction logs.
+The Sales app employs data integration with CRM systems, meeting notes, and customer interaction logs.
 By analyzing this information, the system identifies action items, decisions, and discussion points from the meeting.
 It then generates customized follow-up emails, incorporating the necessary context, and ensuring timely and accurate communication with customers.

 ## What is the feature's intended use?

-This intended use of this feature is to automate the process of creating follow-up emails after meetings with customers.
+The intended use of this feature is to automate the process of creating follow-up emails after meetings with customers.
 It aims to capture important discussion points, action items, and decisions made during the meeting, and generate customized emails that ensure timely and accurate communication, strengthening customer relationships, and facilitating effective collaboration.

 ## How was the meeting follow-up feature evaluated?
 What metrics are used to measure performance?